matthewwithanm/httpplease.js/README.md

 });
 ```

-You can create a new request function with default request object values:
+You can create a new http function with default request object values:

 ```javascript
 var http = httpplease.defaults({method: 'GET', errorOn404: false});